 Snoring can be extremely disruptive to both your natural sleep cycle and to your family members.
-Sleep apnea is a very common cause of snoring that affects many Americans, often causing heavy snoring and sometimes serious complications with breathing.
+Sleep apnea is a very common cause of that snoring, and it affects many Americans.
+Not only does it often cause heavy snoring, but it can also cause serious complications with breathing.

 Do I Have Sleep Apnea?

-Not every person who is snoring at night suffers with sleep apnea.
-Only a professional can determine if you are truly affected by this condition.
-Often symptoms can be ignored for years and not taken seriously, especially because sleep apnea is nearly impossible to self-diagnose.
+Not every person who snores at night suffers from sleep apnea.
+It’s important to see a sleep professional to determine if you are truly affected by this condition.
+Often, sleep apnea symptoms can be ignored for years and not taken seriously, especially because sleep apnea is nearly impossible to self-diagnose.

 Sleep Apnea Symptoms